MULTILAND: a neutral landscape generator designed for theoretical studies: References and contact

 \section{References and contact}

 A simpler version of the algorithm was used in \cite{RoqSto07} to generate binary landscapes.
 This new version has been developed in the framework of the PEERLESS ANR project ``Predictive Ecological Engineering for Landscape Ecosystem Services and Sustainability".
-For more information, contact the author at lionel.roques@avignon.inra.fr.
+For more information, contact the author at lionel.roques@inrae.fr.